-The ultimate guide to what stationery you'll need for your wedding
+The ultimate guide to stationery you'll need for your wedding

 Ah, the first sweet rush of being engaged, there's nothing like it!
 Such an exciting time where dopamine levels are off the chart and you're thinking of venues and cakes and flowers and a killer party!
 It's only a little later you realise you've signed up to plan a large event that will see you host a large section of your family and social circle!
-So, no pressure there...
-Fun times!
+So in this ultimate guide, we'll look at all the different pieces of wedding stationery there are, and I'll give you some advice on whether a) you actually need it and b) if it's your responsibility or not!

 While I can't help you with a lot of the ins and outs of planning a wedding (there are plenty of talented wedding planners out there should you need help though), I can walk you through each bit of stationery you may (or may not) need for your wedding day.